szolton/Challenge-Week-8-ReadMe.md-Generator/README.md

 ![successful readme screenshot generated](./Assets/Images/readme-2.png)

-And you can see the screenshot of a successfully generated readme here:
+And you can see the screenshot of a successful license icon function:

 ![successful readme screenshot generated](./Assets/Images/icon.png)